Recommended Watercolor Supplies for Absolute Beginners 🎨

 If you're using tube paint or want to mix custom colors, a white mixing surface is handy.
 You can use a ceramic dish, a plastic palette, or even a white plate from your kitchen.

-π Want a checklist to take shopping or hang by your workspace?
+🎁 Want a printable art supply checklist to take shopping or hang by your workspace?

 These aren’t must-haves — but they can be helpful or fun as your practice expands: